 Following Maths No Problem, we aim for lessons across all classes to have a consistent approach to mathematics teaching every day.
-Each maths lesson is divided into three parts; an anchor task, guided practice and independent work.
+Each maths lesson is divided into six parts; retrieve, explore, master, guided, independent and review.

-- Anchor task the whole class have a question to answer or a problem to solve relating to the lesson objective.
+- Retrieve the whole class have a question to answer or a problem to solve relating to a previously covered lesson objective (from previous years or earlier in the year).
+Children are encouraged to recall prior learning and make links to current themes. - Explore the whole class have a question to answer or a problem to solve relating to the lesson objective.
 During this part of the lesson there is use of talk partners and teacher and/or teaching assistant questioning and scaffolding.
-The children are encouraged reflect on their prior learning, make connections and to use more than one way to solve the task and explain their ideas.
-There will then be class discussion about the possible methods that could be used. - Guided practice allows children time to practise and consolidate their new learning before children move on to the independent task.
-During this time, teachers and teaching assistants can assess children's understanding and support appropriately. - Independent work once children are ready, they will work independently in their workbook.
+The children are encouraged reflect on their prior learning, make connections and to use more than one way to solve the task and explain their ideas. - Master following the 'explore' task, there will then be class discussion about the possible methods that could be used. - Guided allows children time to practise and consolidate their new learning before children move on to the independent task.
+During this time, teachers and teaching assistants can assess children's understanding and support appropriately. - Independent once children are ready, they will work independently in their workbook.
 Tasks in the workbook are varied and have a range of difficulty in order to develop higher-order thinking skills.
-Once children have mastered the concept, they use their reasoning and problem solving skills to develop their depth of learning. - Maths journal these are used for children to record their mathematical thinking during the anchor task and guided practice.
-Additionally, when children are completing appropriate reasoning and problem solving challenges, they record their mathematical thinking here.
-They may also be required to write written responses to explain their thoughts as well as showing their mathematical thinking. - Manipulatives children have access to a variety of different manipulatives within their classroom.
-We use a concrete, pictorial, abstract approach to the teaching of mastery mathematics following Jerome Bruner's theory that learning occurs by going through three stages of representation.
-Bruner's Stages of Representation are: enactive (action-based), iconic (Image-based) and symbolic (language-based).
-Practical resources and pictorial representations are used to support children when exploring concepts by exposing the underlying structure of mathematics.
+Once children have mastered the concept, they use their reasoning and problem solving skills to develop their depth of learning. - Review this is an opportunity to review the maths learning from the session; for the children to self-assess and for adults to determine the next steps for the class.